Time-series Configurations in RBFS

 Configuration Syntax and Commands

-Guidelines for Naming in TSDB Configuration
+Guidelines for Naming

 Metric and Metric Profile names must not start with "rtbrick," as this name is reserved for internal use.
-Also, RBFS has built-in default metric profile; therefore, the custom metric profile names should not be "default".
+Also, RBFS has built-in default metric profile; therefore, the custom metric profile names must not be "default".

 Metric Configuration